-Looking at the bigger picture In some people, 'scan-negative' cauda equina syndrome is part of a 'bigger picture' of ill health.
-Studies show that people with this problem are more likely to experience
+Looking at the bigger picture

+In some people, functional cauda equina syndrome is part of a bigger picture of ill health.
+Studies show that people with this problem are more likely to experience one or more functional disorders.
+Functional Disorders are a range of common medical conditions which, like most people with functional cauda equina, are the result of abnormal nervous system functioning.